Hoshū jugyō kō: North America

 In North America, the hoshūkō are usually operated by the local Japanese communities.
 They are equivalent to hagwon in ethnic Korean communities and Chinese schools in ethnic Chinese communities.
 These Japanese schools primarily serve Japanese nationals from families temporarily in the United States, or kikokushijo, and second-generation Japanese Americans.
 The latter may be U.S. citizens or they may have dual U.S.-Japanese citizenship.
 Because few Japanese children with Japanese as a first language in North America attend full-time Japanese schools, the majority of these children receive their primary education in English, their second language.
 These supplementary schools exist to provide their Japanese-language education.

 Rachel Endo of Hamline University, the author of "Realities, Rewards, and Risks of Heritage-Language Education: Perspectives from Japanese Immigrant Parents in a Midwestern Community", wrote that these schools "have rigorous academic expectations and structured content".

 As of 2012 the most common education option for Japanese families resident in the United States, especially those living in major metropolitan areas, is to send children to American schools during the week and use weekend Japanese schools to supplement their education.
 As of 2007 there were 85 Japanese supplementary schools in the United States.
 Some 12,500 children of Japanese nationality living in the United States attended both Japanese weekend schools and American day schools.
 They make up more than 60% of the total number of children of Japanese nationality resident in the United States.

 In the 1990s, weekend schools began creating keishōgo, or "heritage education", classes for permanent residents of the U.S. The administrators and teachers of each weekend school that offers "heritage classes" develop their own curriculum.
 In the years prior to 2012, there was an increase in the number of students who were permanent residents of the United States and did not plan to go back to Japan.
 Instead, they attended the schools "to maintain their ethnic identity".
 By that year, the majority of students in the Japanese weekend schools in the United States were permanent residents of the United States.
 Kano argued that the MEXT curriculum for many of these permanent residents is unnecessary and out of touch.

 The oldest U.S. Japanese weekend school with Japanese government sponsorship is the Washington Japanese Language School (ワシントン日本語学校, Washington Nihongo Gakkō), founded in 1958 and serving the Washington, DC metropolitan area.

 United Kingdom

 The MEXT has eight Saturday Japanese supplementary schools in operation in the UK.
-As of 2013, 2,392 Japanese children in Canterbury, Cardiff, Derby, Edinburgh (school is in Livingston), Leeds, London, Manchester (school is in Lymm), Sunderland (school is in Oxclose), and Telford attend these schools.
+As of 2013, 2,392 Japanese children in Hythe, Cardiff, Derby, Edinburgh (school is in Livingston), Leeds, London, Manchester (school is in Lymm), Sunderland (school is in Oxclose), and Telford attend these schools.